mmcc007/todo/README.md

 you must create a new Apple ID without 2-factor authentication.
 This can be done using your existing Apple Developer account.
 See https://appstoreconnect.apple.com/access/users.

-You may have to sync your account on Travis and enable the GitHub repo.
+To complete the connection between Travis and GitHub, you may have to sync your account on Travis and enable the GitHub repo.
 See: https://travis-ci.org/account/repositories

 Add the following secret variables to your preferred build server (Travis, or GitLab, etc... ):